hmxmilohax/rb3-pc/README.md

 	* **“Show PPU compilation hint”** - This creates a popup whenever RPCS3 is compiling units for the PPU.
 This only comes up once as "Recompiler (LLVM)" in the CPU tab does this when launching the game.
 	* **“Show shader compilation hint”** - This creates a popup whenever RPCS3 is compiling shaders.
 Whether you leave it on or not is up to you, but I should tell you what this means as it is important.
 When you run PS3 games, it has to compile shaders to “translate” the graphics from a PS3 format to a format your PC can work with. **The game will** appear to **stutter when this happens**. **This happens on ALL computer systems.
 When it finishes** compiling an effect, **it will usually never happen again**. **The best way to deal with this is** just **to** **play the game** as it will quickly go away.
 You can also use Rock Band 3 Deluxe's Autoplay modifier to let it go through a few songs in a party shuffle and let it compile a decent amount of shaders.
 	* **“Start games in Fullscreen mode”** - Obviously just switches to Fullscreen when you start Rock Band 3.
 I personally enable this.
-	* **“Use Native Interface”** - Disabling this will remove RPCS3 notifications entirely while the game is launched.
+	* **“Use Native Interface”** - Disabling this will remove RPCS3's fancy popups while in-game, including the keyboard.

+**After all of that, remember to click "Apply" then "Save custom configuration"**

 That's the difficult part over with.